-The Supreme Court, the highest Court for England and Wales, has given guidance as to considerations to take into account when deciding whether an activity can be regarded as “making” a patented product.
+The Supreme Court, the highest Court for England and Wales, has given guidance as to considerations to take into account when deciding whether an activity can be regarded as “making” a patented product and thus infringing a patent.
 This Decision has relevance for activities including reconditioning and repairing of patented articles and for sale of spare parts and even consumables of larger patented articles.

 The Decision makes it clear that the question of whether an activity is “making” is “one of fact and degree”.

 The Decision concludes that there are no fixed principles nor any single simple test to assess what constitutes “making”, but some general principles and factors to take into account are set out in the Decision and discussed below.

 Schütz is a leading manufacturer of intermediate bulk containers (IBCs).
 An IBC is a large container used for the bulk transport of liquids.
 Such containers face tough transport conditions.
 IBCs are of a two-part construction, comprising a metal cage into which a large plastic container, known as a “bottle”, is fitted.
 The bottle fits snugly in the cage, which provides protection to the bottle.

 Schütz is an exclusive licensee of a patent with claims directed to an IBC.
 The independent claim at issue requires both the presence of the bottle and the cage.

 In use, the bottle of an IBC has a shorter lifespan than that of the cage.
 A third party Delta acquires discarded IBCs originally put on the market by Schütz and replaces the original bottles with new bottles from Werit and then offers these “cross-bottled” IBCs on the market.

 The question arises whether Delta’s activity comprises “making” an IBC according to the claim, if so Schütz can stop Werit supplying the new bottles to Delta under the contributory infringement provisions.
 “Making” is an infringing act under Section 60(1)a of the UK Patents Act.